 - It can even be used on thin and tall grass, vines, and brambles.

 Disadvantages of Hedge Trimmers

-- Can be quite costly
+- It can be quite costly

 - Reach is limited

-- Can not be used on branches.
+- It cannot be used on branches.

 Can You Use Pole Saws As Hedge Trimmers?

 Sometimes gardeners try to use pole saws as hedge trimmers.
 But are they right in doing so?
 Yes, they are.
 Well, to a certain point.
 We know pole saws are used to cut thick branches and trim trees.
 So, occasionally, you can use pole saws to trim your hedges or brambles.

 But keep one thing in mind: the trim will not be precise, as the tool is not designed to do so.
 So, don’t expect a refined look at the shrubbery of your garden when using a pole saw.

 Can You Use Hedge Trimmers As Pole Saws?